This plugin is an attempt to prevent distorted images when a CSS max-width rule is in effect and the image is inserted using the visual editor.

 When in doubt: 0.

 If you enter a value of 0, the width and height attribute are removed.
-While this plays nicely with any CSS rules, it may be desirable to set these values in order to allow browser to lay out the page before the images are loaded.
+While this works, it may be desirable to set these values in order to allow browsers to lay out the page before the images are loaded.
 Setting a width and height allows the plugin to scale these values so they fit int the design.
 It's basically a setting for purists.